MacPaw/Google-Analytics-for-OS-X/README.md

 #License

-Swifter is licensed under the MIT License.
+Google-Analytics-for-OS-X is licensed under the MIT License.
 See the LICENSE file for more information.